klausgerlicher/qemu_aarch64_gdb/README.md

 Script set to create a QEMU aarch64 VM including a ready built GDB.
 This is for GDB internal purposes.

+# NOTE

+Get a fast machine to run this since the aarch64 machine is fully SW emulated.
+It's currently the only way to support for ARM SIMD features like SVE and SME.
+I used a last gen Intel for this.
+QEMU emulation will use half of the cores of the host machine.

 # How to use

 1) Run doit.sh.
 This will compile QEMU 9.x from scratch create a Qemu VM from an